yuekaizhang/dynamo/docs/guides/dynamo_deploy/dynamo_cloud.md

 limitations under the License.
 -->

-# Dynamo Cloud Kubernetes Platform (Dynamo Deploy)
+# Dynamo Cloud Kubernetes Platform

 The Dynamo Cloud platform is a comprehensive solution for deploying and managing Dynamo inference graphs (also referred to as pipelines) in Kubernetes environments.
 It provides a streamlined experience for deploying, scaling, and monitoring your inference services.
-You can interface with Dynamo Cloud using the `deploy` subcommand available in the Dynamo CLI (for example, `dynamo deploy`)

 ## Overview